brylevkirill/notes/Deep Learning.md

   ----
   #### interesting quotes - architectures

-  Peter Norvig:
-  > "I never thought that “neural networks” was a useful category.
-We want to train some function to set parameters to minimize an expected loss function, and whether the function you are training is called a “neural network” or not just seems like an unimportant detail.
-The fact that they are “semi-parametric” - they have a very large number of parameters, but do not rely on keeping all data points around - is certainly important, and I think the semi-parametric space is a very important one.
-As for deep learning, it is certainly also extremely important to be able to create representations at multiple levels, even when the intermediate levels are not accessible in the data.
-The current work called “deep learning” has an approach for dealing with this issue, but it is not the only possible approach."

   Juergen Schmidhuber:
   > "A search for solution-computing, perturbation-resistant, low-complexity neural networks describable by few bits of information can reduce overfitting and improve learning, including reinforcement learning in the case of partially observable environments.
 Deep learning often create hierarchies of more and more abstract representations of stationary data, sequential data or reinforcement learning policies.
 Unlike these systems, humans learn to actively perceive patterns by sequentially directing attention to relevant parts of the available data.
 Near future deep NNs will do so, too, extending previous work on neural networks that learn selective attention through reinforcement learning of (a) motor actions such as saccade control and (b) internal actions controlling spotlights of attention within RNNs, thus closing the general sensorimotor loop through both external and internal feedback.
 Many future deep neural networks will also take into account that it costs energy to activate neurons, and to send signals between them.
 Brains seem to minimize such computational costs during problem solving in at least two ways: (1) At a given time, only a small fraction of all neurons is active because local competition through winner-take-all mechanisms shuts down many neighbouring neurons, and only winners can activate other neurons through outgoing connections.
 (2) Numerous neurons are sparsely connected in a compact 3D volume by many short-range and few long-range connections (much like microchips in traditional supercomputers).
 Often neighbouring neurons are allocated to solve a single task, thus reducing communication costs.
 Physics seems to dictate that any efficient computational hardware will in the future also have to be brain-like in keeping with these two constraints.
 The most successful current deep recurrent neural networks, however, are not.
 Unlike certain spiking neural networks, they usually activate all units at least slightly, and tend to be strongly connected, ignoring natural constraints of 3D hardware.
 It should be possible to improve them by adopting (1) and (2), and by minimizing non-differentiable energy and communication costs through direct search in program (weight) space.
 These more brain-like RNNs will allocate neighboring RNN parts to related behaviors, and distant RNN parts to less related ones, thus self-modularizing in a way more general than that of traditional self-organizing maps in feedforward neural networks.
 They will also implement Occam’s razor as a by-product of energy minimization, by finding simple (highly generalizing) problem solutions that require few active neurons and few, mostly short connections.
 The more distant future may belong to general purpose learning algorithms that improve themselves in provably optimal ways, but these are not yet practical or commercially relevant."